Cuts and flows of cell complexes: Preliminaries

 Our work on cuts and flows will use the theory of spanning forests in arbitrary dimensions.
 Define a \emph{cellular spanning forest} (CSF) of $\Sigma$ to be a subcomplex $\Upsilon\subseteq \Sigma$ such that $\Upsilon_{(d-1)}=\Sigma_{(d-1)}$ and

-These conditions generalize the definition of a spanning forest\footnote{That is, a maximal acyclic subgraph of $G$, not merely an acyclic subgraph containing all vertices.} of a graph~$G$: respectively, it is acyclic, connected, and has $n-c$ edges, where $n$ and $c$ are the numbers of vertices and components of~$G$.
-Just as in the graphic case, any two of the conditions (\ref{acyc-condn}), (\ref{conn-condn}), (\ref{count-condn}) together imply the third.
-An equivalent definition is that a subcomplex $\Upsilon\subseteq\Sigma$ is a cellular spanning forest if and only if its $d$-cells correspond to a column basis for the cellular boundary matrix $\bd=\bd_d(\Sigma)$.
+These conditions generalize the definition of a spanning forest\footnote{That is, a maximal acyclic subgraph of $G$, not merely an acyclic subgraph containing all vertices.} of a graph~$G$: respectively, it is acyclic, has $c$ components, and has $n-c$ edges, where $n$ and $c$ are the numbers of vertices and components of~$G$.
+Just as in the graphic case, any two of the conditions (\ref{acyc-condn}), (\ref{conn-condn}), (\ref{count-condn}) together imply the third; the proof is just a slight modification of the proof of~\cite[Proposition 3.5]{Simplicial}.
+An equivalent and perhaps simpler definition is that a subcomplex $\Upsilon\subseteq\Sigma$ is a cellular spanning forest if and only if its $d$-cells correspond to a column basis for the cellular boundary matrix $\bd=\bd_d(\Sigma)$; however, the definition focusing on integral homology is frequently the most useful (see, e.g., Remark~\ref{torsion-in-simplicial-case}).

 In the case that $\Sigma$ is $\Qq$-acyclic in codimension~one, this definition specializes to our earlier definition of a cellular spanning tree~\cite[Definition~2.2]{Cellular}.

 There are two main reasons that enumeration of spanning forests of cell complexes is more complicated than for graphs.
 First, many properties of graphs can be studied component by component, so that one can usually make the simplifying assumption of connectedness; on the other hand, a higher-dimensional cell complex cannot in general be decomposed into disjoint pieces that are all acyclic in codimension one.
 Second, for complexes of dimension greater than or equal to two, the possibility of torsion homology affects enumeration.